itsektionen/songlist/README.md

 #### **6. Review and merge**

 After someone has reviewed your changes they will be merged into the repository and that's it!
-You've contributed to the IN-Chapters songlist!
+You've contributed to the IT-Chapters songlist!

 ## Contributing (songs)